HomeBlogMemory & LearningForgetting curve

 The concept of memory strength

-Later research introduced the concept of memory strength: strongly consolidated information resists forgetting better and requires much longer review intervals.
-Poorly consolidated information decays rapidly.
+Later research introduced the concept of memory strength: strongly consolidated information resists forgetting better and requires much longer review intervals before the next review becomes necessary.
+Poorly consolidated information -- encoded shallowly, without sleep, without review -- decays rapidly and returns to near-zero very quickly.

 Spaced repetition